the-turing-way/the-turing-way/book/website/collaboration/inclusive-events/inclusive-events-schedules.md

 This is because there may be differences in what is required for a specific community that would negatively impact a different set of individuals.
 A certain requirements could be quite specific to the specific communities that are attending your event.
-Where possible, this can be addressed by working with a representative from the community to identify what timings will work best for your attendees.
+Where possible, this can be addressed  working with a representative from the community to identify what timings will work best for your attendees.

 ```{note}
 For example: